Synchronization and Cache Control

 - Returning

-from the command which resulted in the violation. - Losing the logical device on which the violation occurred immediately or
+VK_ERROR_INITIALIZATION_FAILEDfrom the command which resulted in the violation. - Losing the logical device on which the violation occurred immediately or

 at a future time, resulting in a

-error from subsequent commands, including the one causing the violation. - Continuing execution of the violating command or operation as if the semaphore wait completed successfully after an implementation-dependent timeout.
-In this case, the state of the payload becomes undefined:, and future operations on semaphores sharing the payload will be subject to these same rules.
+VK_ERROR_DEVICE_LOSTerror from subsequent commands, including the one causing the violation. - Continuing execution of the violating command or operation as if the semaphore wait completed successfully after an implementation-dependent timeout.
+In this case, the state of the payload becomes undefined, and future operations on semaphores sharing the payload will be subject to these same rules.
 The semaphore must be destroyed or have its payload replaced by an import operation to again have a well-defined state.

 When a semaphore is using an imported payload, its

-value is specified when
+VkExportSemaphoreCreateInfo::handleTypes value is specified when

 creating the semaphore from which the payload was exported, rather than